eng-ahmedmostafa/Greenony/README.md

 # Greenony
 The farmer usually chooses his crop randomly, which negatively affects the soil and the quantity and quality of the crop.

-Greenony is a website embedded with a machine learning model that uses soil analysis data to create a record for each agricultural area and suggests what exactly the minerals and chemicals you need in the required amount.
+Greenony uses soil analysis data to create a record for each agricultural area and suggests what exactly the minerals and chemicals you need in the required amount.

 The inputs to this model are soil analysis data, and weather parameters which consist of many features like pH, organic matter, nitrogen, phosphorus, and potassium.
 These features are represented in the code by the X variable, which is a pandas dataframe containing the values of the features.